 In December of 2000, Lordonie Realty filed for (and subsequently received) permission to change the occupancy to 16 medical/professional offices and two apartments (the pharmacy having been replaced by a physical therapy office).

 264 Beacon (Demolished)

-Nathaniel Hooper had been an East India merchant and later became a commission merchant in Boston.
-He was a widower: his first wife, Harriet Rose Wilson, died in May of 1864, and his second wife, Emma Lincoln Bird, died in December of 1869.
-Living with him were his son-in-law and daughter, banker Albert Gordon Bowles and Harriet Rose (Hooper) Bowles.
-Also living with him were his other children: John Francis Hooper, who would become a dealer in furniture and Japanese goods; Jane Greene Hooper; Arthur Wilson Hooper, who would become a lawyer; Elizabeth Reed Hooper; Charles Rose Hooper; and Samuel Hooper Hooper, who would become a real estate dealer and investment banker, and later a wine dealer.
+Nathaniel Hooper was joined at 264 Beacon by his son-in-law and daughter, banker Albert Gordon Bowles and Harriet Rose (Hooper) Bowles.
+Also living with him were his six other children: John Francis Hooper, who would become a dealer in furniture and Japanese goods; Jane Greene Hooper; Arthur Wilson Hooper, who would become a lawyer; Elizabeth Reed Hooper; Charles Rose Hooper; and Samuel Hooper Hooper, who would become a real estate dealer and investment banker, and later a wine importer.